PayBreak/retailer-integration-guide/_includes/v4/notifications.md

 ## Notification Service

 The **Notification Service** will send a `HTTP POST` request when the application status changes.
-These will be sent to your *Notification URL* configured in the *Back Office*.
+These will be sent to your *Notification URL* configured in the *Back Office*, if the *Notification URL* is not set notifications will not be sent.

 ### Notification Strategy
 The Notification Service will keep trying to send notifications until a `HTTP 200` status code is returned or the maximum number of attempts is reached.